 Employment Opportunities at Families Together

-Families Together Cooperative Nursery School (FTCNS, www.ftcns.org) is a DCFS-licensed cooperative preschool in Chicago’s Edgewater neighborhood, which provides a play-based educational environment where parents and caregivers are integral to the life of the school.
+Families Together Cooperative Nursery School (FTCNS, www.ftcns.org) is a DCFS-licensed, NAEYC accredited cooperative preschool that has operated for 20+ years in Chicago’s Edgewater neighborhood.
+The school provides a play-based educational environment where parents and caregivers are integral to the life of the school.
 At our core is a commitment to equity and anti-oppression practices, genuine collaboration between educators, families and children, and a creative and flexible approach to supporting each child’s cognitive, social and emotional growth.
-We offer part-day preschool classes that are 2 ½ – 3 hours in the morning and afternoon along with lunch and after school programs.
+We offer part-day morning and afternoon preschool classes for 90 students, ages 2.5 to 6, along with lunch and after school programs and summer camp.

 The ideal candidate will demonstrate the following key competencies:

-- A strong belief in the importance of honoring children’s ideas and responding to their developmental needs through curriculum development, guidance, and daily interactions.
+- A strong belief in the importance of honoring the power of play-based learning and children’s ideas and responding to children’s developmental needs through all facets of our school programs.

-- A welcoming and flexible approach to working with rotating parent-volunteers on a daily basis.
+- A welcoming, highly-collaborative, and flexible approach to working with and supporting parent-volunteers in classrooms, committees, and the Board of Directors.

 - A commitment to full inclusion of children and families with disabilities and an understanding and appreciation for human neurodiversity.

-- The ability to clearly communicate with specificity and sensitivity, both verbally and in writing.
+- An ability to inspire, inform and communicate with specificity and sensitivity, both verbally and in writing.

 FTCNS is an employer that is actively engaged in work to nurture and increase our diversity, promote equity, and combat oppression.
 People of color and LGBTQIA candidates are strongly encouraged to apply.
 FTCNS provides equal opportunity employment to all employees and job applicants regardless of race, culture, color, religion, sex, sexual orientation, gender identity, national origin, ancestry, age, disability, marital status, military discharge status, or any other classification protected by applicable local, state, or federal laws.